-Clearly the situation requires further clarification, but it seems reasonable to expect that within a few years we should fully establish facts such as ''$\gamma$-rays with energies up to 20 $TeV$ are absorbed by the infrared diffuse extragalactic background"\footnote{While some observers understandably argue that the the residual grey areas that I discussed impose us to still be extremely prudent, even at the present time one could legitimately describe as robust~\cite{newjourn} the observational evidence indicating that some $\gamma$-rays with energies up to 20 $TeV$ are absorbed by the infrared diffuse extragalactic background.
-And some authors (see. {\it e.g.}, Ref.~\cite{steckIRSTRONG}) actually see in the presently-available data an even sharper level of agreement with the classical-spacetime picture, which would translate in having already at the present time achieved Planck-scale sensitivity.}.
-This would in turn imply that at least some photons with energy smaller than $\sim 200 meV$ can create an electron-positron pair in collisions with a $20 TeV$ $\gamma$-ray, and within the PKV0 test theory, with $n=1$, this would translate into a limit $\eta \geq - 50$ ({\it i.e.} either $\eta$ is positive or $\eta$ is negative with absolute value smaller than 50).
+Clearly the situation requires further clarification, but it seems reasonable to expect that within a few years we should fully establish facts such as ``$\gamma$-rays with energies up to 20 TeV are absorbed by the infrared diffuse extragalactic background''\footnote{While some observers understandably argue that the the residual grey areas that I discussed impose us to still be extremely prudent, even at the present time one could legitimately describe as robust~\cite{newjourn} the observational evidence indicating that some $\gamma$-rays with energies up to 20 TeV are absorbed by the infrared diffuse extragalactic background.
+And some authors (see, e.g., Ref.~\cite{steckIRSTRONG}) actually see in the presently-available data an even sharper level of agreement with the classical-spacetime picture, which would translate in having already at the present time achieved Planck-scale sensitivity.}.
+This would imply that at least some photons with energy smaller than $\sim$~200~meV can create an electron-positron pair in collisions with a 20~TeV $\gamma$-ray.
+In turn this would imply for the PKV0 test theory, with $n=1$, that necessarily $\eta \geq - 50$ (i.e., either $\eta$ is positive or $\eta$ is negative with absolute value smaller than 50).
 This means that this strategy of analysis will soon take us robustly at sensitivities that are less than a factor of a 100 away from Planck-scale sensitivities, and it is natural to expect that further refinements of these measurements will eventually take us at Planck-scale sensitivity and beyond.